 - Alarms: Check smoke alarms and carbon monoxide detectors to make sure they are working properly.
 Heating your home presents a higher risk of carbon monoxide poisoning and fire.

-- Outlets and extensions: Holiday decorations usually lead to extra use of wall outlets and extension cords.
+- Holiday decorations usually lead to extra use of wall outlets and extension cords.
 Plugging too many lights and decorations into an outlet can overload circuits which can overheat and start a fire.
 Always make sure you unplug at nighttime.

 - Fire extinguisher: Make sure you have an easily accessible fire extinguisher available and that it’s regularly inspected and properly maintained.